Summary and quick links

 Who can help me prepare clinical trials budgets and invoice for trial expenses?

 The Clinical Trials Office can help investigators prepare clinical trials budgets, negotiate budgets with sponsors, and invoice sponsors as study milestones are achieved.
 Additional information...

 Can I consult externally as a SOM employee?

-UVA policy permits faculty to consult one day in seven (one per calendar week), but the SOM restricts the allowance for its faculty to 45 days per year (total of annual leave and consulting).
-The SOM policy on consulting and professional activities requires that all consulting agreements be reviewed by the Office of Grants and Contracts prior to approval.
+UVA policy permits faculty to consult one day in seven (one per calendar week), but the SOM follows its own policy on consulting and professional activities.

 How do I hire staff?

 Contact your department HR administrator to create positions within the UVA HR system, advertise for and interview candidates, and offer positions.
 Additional information...

 How can I join the faculty of a Biomedical Sciences (BIMS) Graduate Program?

 Contact Dr. Joel Hockensmith, Assistant Dean for Graduate Research and Training.